 Together, 15 health services, including nine from regional areas, worked towards improving against statewide performance targets as well as individual initiative targets.

 The health services met regularly to share their experiences and learnings.
 Industry coaches – experts in improvement methodology and project management – also worked directly with the health services throughout the partnership to provide mentoring and capability development.

 Improve patient flow so that patients have access to timely, high-quality care.

 Participating health services implemented a range of different solutions suited to their organisational needs.

-Examples of some individual achievements are listed below:
+Some examples of individual and collective achievements are listed below: